Working together to advance family medicine

 Inspiring minds.
 Impacting communities.

 For more than 40 years, the Department of Family Medicine at Dalhousie University has been positively influencing the health of people — as individuals, families and communities — across the Maritime provinces.
-Our reach extends to urban and rural communities throughout our eight sites in Nova Scotia, New Brunswick and Prince Edward Island.
+Our reach extends to urban and rural communities throughout our ten sites in Nova Scotia, New Brunswick and Prince Edward Island.

 We celebrate the community focus of family medicine.
 Our faculty residents and students interact directly with patients to positively impact the overall well-being of individuals and their related short- and long-term concerns — an influence that multiplies with every patient.
 Essentially, family doctors serve as the foundation for healthy individuals and their communities.